-Perhaps one of the most important but least understood aspects of pre-employment screening for law enforcement and other criminal justice careers is the psychological exam.
-Often one of the last steps in the hiring process for police officers, the psychological exam can make or break your chances at a law enforcement career.
+The police psychological exam is perhaps the most important but least understood aspects of preemployment screening for law enforcement and other criminal justice careers.
+It's one of the last steps in the hiring process for police officers, and it can make or break your chances for getting the job.

-With so many agencies placing their faith in a psychologist's opinion, many would-be police officers are no doubt wondering what's the big deal with the psych test and what can you do to increase your chances of success?
+With so many agencies placing their faith in a psychologist's opinion, many would-be police officers are understandably concerned by what the police psychological exam involves.

 What Psychological Screening Isn't

-There are a lot of demands placed upon law enforcement, and a day in the life of a police officer can be emotionally, mentally, and physically taxing.
-There will be days when you are forced to stand firm yet polite in the face of tremendous verbal abuse, and there will be times when you are exposed to horrific scenes.
+A lot of demands are placed upon law enforcement, and a day in the life of a police officer can be emotionally, mentally, and physically taxing.
+There will be days when you're forced to stand firm yet polite in the face of tremendous verbal abuse, and there will be times when you're exposed to horrific scenes.

 Psychological Screening as a Hiring Tool

-Psychological screening is just one more tool that many police agencies use to ensure they hire the best candidates for the job.
-It is part of a multi-faceted hiring process that can include a basic abilities test, a thorough background investigation, a credit check, a polygraph exam, physical abilities testing, and medical screening.
+Psychological screening is just one more tool that many police agencies use to ensure that they hire the best candidates for the job.
+It's part of a multi-faceted hiring process that can include a basic abilities test, a thorough background investigation, a credit check, a polygraph exam, physical abilities testing, and medical screening.

-The exam is a battery of tests that includes several components.
-Typically, the exam starts with a pre-test self-interview or evaluation.
-Next, comes a series of multiple-choice tests or surveys.
+The exam is actually a battery of tests that includes several components.
+Typically, the exam starts with a pretest self-interview or evaluation.
+Next comes a series of multiple-choice tests or surveys.
 Finally, there will usually be a sit-down interview with a psychologist with experience in public safety issues.

-The evaluation takes into account the totality of all of these components to help the psychologist render a final opinion about the applicant's suitability for the law enforcement profession.
-That determination is usually expressed in one of two ways: low risk, medium risk or high risk for hiring; or acceptable, marginal or unacceptable for hiring.
+The evaluation takes the totality of all these components into account to help the psychologist render a final opinion as to the applicant's suitability for the law enforcement profession.
+That determination is usually expressed in one of two ways:

-Pre-employment psychological screening evaluates a number of personality traits to help formulate an opinion about whether or not a candidate would be a good hiring choice.
-According to Dr. Gary Fischler, an assistant professor of psychology at the University of Minnesota and a forensic psychologist whose practice specializes in the evaluation of potential law enforcement officers, those traits include:
+Preemployment psychological screening evaluates a number of personality traits to help formulate an opinion as to whether a candidate would be a good hiring choice.
+Dr. Gary Fischler, an assistant professor of psychology at the University of Minnesota and a forensic psychologist whose practice specializes in the evaluation of potential law enforcement officers, indicates that these traits include:

 - General intelligence